-Hove resident David Tickner spotted the seal swimming towards the West Pier about 50m from the shore at about 10am yesterday.
+Hove resident David Tickner spotted the seal swimming towards the West Pier about 50m from the shore at

 Mr Tickner, 50, said he spotted the creature, believed to be a Common Seal, while he was sitting at this dining table at his home in Kingsway, Hove.